yeungs2019/ProjectProposal/Project_Proposal.md

 # Personal Motivation

 I feel like this project can help me understand programming on another level because I am trying to create something that also interests me.
 It will also help me understand data structures that can potentially be used in this project.
+I am also a musician myself.
+I also understand the struggles of learning four-part harmony for the first time.
+It was not an easy feat.
+With this project in the making, it can potentially help solve most of the musician's problems when it comes to learning four-part harmony and its rules.

+# Research

+Research will be conducted by looking up open-source software like MuseScore to obtain ideas on how the software will function as a whole.
+It is not only the programming language that is present, but other extenstions like QT and JavaScript.
+Logic will be mapped out and rules of the harmony will be applied to the logic.
+Data structure research may also be conducted because the notes need to be stored in memory somehow.
+This applies to the roman numerals as well.
+Research on a vector traversing through notes on a staff as it is running may be a possibility.
+Overall, the majority of research will be done by studying the open source code really well and seeing how the developers coded it.

 # How will the project be completed?